GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/qb4W4spJ1k7sahsxU8aH.png", alt="Chrome DevTools Preloading This Page pane showing both a successful and failed prerendered page", width="800", height="472" %}
 </figure>

-Additionally, [like for prefetches](#unmatched-preloads), when navigating from a page with speculation rules that did not match the current page, the This Page pane, will attempt to show you why the URLs did not match those covered on the previous page’s speculation rules:
+Additionally, [like for prefetches](#unmatched-preloads), when navigating from a page with speculation rules that did not match the current page, the This Page pane, will attempt to show you why the URLs did not match those covered on the previous page's speculation rules:

 <figure>
   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/ZfJXbAYqt2BMvmDyvlmy.png", alt="Chrome DevTools This Page pane showing the URL mismatch of the current URL and those covered by the previous page", width="800", height="400" %}
 </figure>

 ## Conclusion